rwxrob/zet/20210830121618/README.md

 mostly because these skills are not normally taught in school, not even in tech universities like MIT, and certainly not in any "bootcamp."

-the Beginner Boost™ is focused entirely on tools and technologies *that actually matter* to those hiring for *real* jobs.
+The Beginner Boost™ is focused entirely on tools and technologies *that actually matter* to those hiring for *real* jobs.
 While others might argue about the "best" Linux distro or programming language we focus on stuff that companies are hiring (and paying six-figure salaries) for *today*.
-Here's just one example:
+Here is just one example:

 > Clearly, you have a talent for educating people in tech. … After
 > [your member’s] success [here], I suspect the review team will be